Tony Hwang

-Tony Hwang (born September 17, 1964) is an American real estate agent and politician.
-A Republican, he is a member of the Connecticut State Senate, for the 28th District, which covers parts of Fairfield County.
-Previously, Hwang as a member of the Connecticut House of Representatives for the 134th District in the Connecticut General Assembly.
-Hwang became a state representative in 2008 and won re-election in 2010 and 2012.
-He was elected to the state Senate in 2014 and subsequently reelected.
-He is the assistant Senate Minority Leader.
+Anthony T. Hwang (born September 17, 1964) is an American politician serving as a member of the Connecticut State Senate from the 28th District, which contains the towns of Fairfield, Easton, Newtown, and part of Bethel.
+A member of the Republican Party, he was first elected to the state senate in 2014, and previously represented the 134th district in the Connecticut General Assembly.
+He serves as the Chief Deputy Republican Leader, and the Ranking Member on the Aging, Transportation, and Insurance and Real Estate Committees.

+On March 31, 2026, Hwang announced that he would not seek re-election to a sixth term in the State Senate, choosing to retire from state elected office at the conclusion of his term in January 2027.

 Early life and education

 Hwang was born in Kaohsiung, Taiwan, after his parents fled the Communist government in mainland China as teenagers and re-settled in Taiwan.
 The family immigrated to the United States when Hwang was approximately nine years old and settled in Syracuse, New York.

-Hwang received a bachelor's degree in labor relations and organizational behavior from Cornell University.
+He received a Bachelor's degree in labor relations and organizational behavior from Cornell University.